vbrh-immalle/faq/curriculum.md

 ## Why don’t you have your own curriculum?

+Actually most of our curriculum is our own mostly because we try to keep really relevant and up to date.
+Often no other material exists—especially for our target 8-18 age range.
+A lot of educational material also has significant flaws in our view making it more work to unteach what it requires students to teach.

-If something works don't fix it.
+But also, if something works don't fix it.
 We look at curriculum very closely and compare it to our core mission of teaching real code and tech in ways that professionals use it.
 We’re also required to balance this need with that to engage students as young as eight.
 CodeCombat.com is a good example of what we see as a perfect balance of these things.
 It isn’t perfect, but it is close enough to use without having to create our own.

-We actually do have a lot of our own curriculum because a lot of educational material is either non-existent for the most recent version of the technology we are teaching or has significant flaws in our view making it more work to unteach what it requires students to teach.

 ## Can I use your curriculum in our school/business/home?

-All our materials are released under Open Educational Resources (OER) with the Creative Commons Attribution 4.0 (as is included with them all).
+All our materials are released under Open Educational Resources (OER) with the Creative Commons Attribution-ShareAlike 4.0 (as is included with them all).

 ## What curriculum do you follow/recommend?